Search

 5. Develop tangible mediums to assist in the exchange of information between local, tribal, state, and federal entities;

-6. Identify, support, and conduct studies and research on public safety communications;
+6. Identify, support and conduct studies and research on public safety communications;

 7. Support and promote collaboration across public safety disciplines through national leadership;

-8. Monitor new technologies and/or projects;
+8. Monitor new technologies and/or projects and develop public safety requirements when necessary;

 9. Participate in matters of concern to the national public safety telecommunications community; and,